fengguangle/wp-theme-bg-photo-frame/readme.txt

 == Description ==

-This theme able to set header images like a background image, full size on window, and change randomly.
-You can set header images at the Theme Custmizer.If you don't set header hedaer, several default images will apperes in the background.
+This theme able to set header images like a background image, full size on window.
+You can set header images by the Theme Custmizer.If you has not set header images, several default images will apperes in the background.And you can toggle background mode between photoframe mode from a upper right button on the site.

 == Installation ==